therealteaparty/Space-Shooter/README.md

 A colorful space shooter in which the ships are cats.

 ## Implementation
-Original assets created using Procreate
+Original assets created using Procreate.
-Original music created using Garage Band
+Original music created using Garage Band.
 Game created in Godot v4

 ## What Makes this a Game?